mjdecker/mjdecker.github.io/_syllabi/software-testing-online.md

 |90%|80%|70%|60%|0%|

 #### Exercises ####
-* In-class exercises will be given frequently to complement the course material.
+* Weekly exercises will be give to complement the material provided in the modules.
-* In general, these are expected to be finished during the class period, however, some leeway may be considered for students with extenuating circumstances.

-#### Labs ####
-* Laboratory sessions will be conducted to complement lecture and support the application of materials learned.
-* Attendance and participation is required, however, some leeway may be considered for students with extenuating circumstances
-* The lab will consist in part of short lecture and hands on exercises that will assist in the learning process.
-* For each lab meeting, there will be a score given and is based on attendance and successful completion of lab exercises.
+* In general, each exercise will consist of an activity to be completed by the student/group and may contain or require additional readings.
+* Details on each exercise and the requirements for that exercise will be given when assigned.
+* Exercises are due before the end of the week they are assigned.

 #### Projects ####
 * A number of projects (about 3–5), both programming and written, will be given to further reinforce the concepts covered in class and link multiple topics.
-Some projects will require the student to be competent in C++.
+Some projects will require the student to be competent in C++, and one project will require students to analyze current and/or seminal research and communicate their findings.
 * Details on each project and the requirements for that project will be given when assigned.
 * Projects will be assigned at the beginning of the week and be given two weeks for completion.
 Projects are due before the end of the second week.

 #### Midterm & Final: ####
 * A midterm and comprehensive final will be given over the material covered in class.
-* Material will come from lectures, as well as, exercises, labs, and projects.
+* Material will come from modules, as well as, exercises and projects.
-The midterm and final will be in person.
+* The midterm and final will be posted on Canvas at the beginning of the week, and it will be due before the end of the week.

 #### Other Notes: ####
 * It is the student’s responsibility to make sure all files are in the repository or Canvas (as required) and thusly, properly submitted by the due date.
 Files not in the repository/Canvas are not accessible by the instructor and thus are not turned in.
-* When a version control system is required to be used for an exercise/project, good practices are required (i.e., incrementally developed, committing each increment, and writing good commit messages).
+* When a version control system is required to be used for an exercise/project, good practices are required (i.e., incrementally developed, committing each increment, and writing good commit messages Links to an external site.).
 * All programs must compile and run correctly as specified with the exercise/project.
 This may require running on a remote machine.
 * In order that work can be graded and returned promptly, late work will not be accepted without a valid excuse.
 It is up to the student to make up any missed material.
 * Make-ups of any work for this class will only be given in the case of a documented, valid emergency.
 I encourage you to contact me if an emergency arises.
 * There will be no make up exams.
 * Any modifications to the syllabus will be made on this page and noted.

 ### Course Timetable ###
 * The following is a sample 7 week timetable for the course.